dotmpe/angular-socket-io-seed/ReadMe.rst

 Branch docs
 ~~~~~~~~~~~
 master
-  - Mostly original seed project.
+  - Mostly original seed project, added underscore.
+  - Install CSS/JS using bower to public folder,
+    no other asset management; paths directly to Jade.

+  ToDo:
+    - Need RequireJS at frontend.
-  - Added underscore utils at backend.
+    - Would want coffeescript/livescript at frontend.
-  - Removed cached bower_components from GIT, added bootstrap CSS/JS at
-    frontend using bower.
-  - Need to figure out how to do passport with angular, and what socket.io+angular
+    - Need to figure out how to do passport with angular,
-    does exacatly.
+      look at what socket.io+angular does.
+    - Compare against SocketStream stack.

-  f_coffee
+  Feture: f_coffee
     - Started feature branch  for coffeescript.
     - Working for backend, need to fix loading in frontend.

-  f_tumblr
+  Feature: f_tumblr
     - Started feature branch for tumblr.
     - Figure out OAuth first.

-  f_oauth2
+  Feature: f_oauth2
     - Need to get federated login.
 OAuth2 working easily, Oauth1 too
       complicated, use library: Passport.

-    f_passport
+  Feature: f_passport
       - Looking at passport module for authentication, tumblr module.

-mongoose_demo
+Fork: mongoose_demo
-  Merged master of both projects, this branch runs the mongoose demo project and has no angular;
+  Merged master of both projects, this branch runs the mongoose demo project
+  and has no angular;
   but it does have a working Passport implementation.
   Bower and angular are working, but need to plan rewriting routing/templates.
   Not sure how far to take a single ng-app yet.